Deepanshu380/Esports/README.md

 LEARNING:-

 The first thing we learnt was about the ESPORTS and its vast Community .
-We learnt to play some of the games too and Also we Learnt how to complete tasks weel in time given a short Due date .
+We learnt to play some of the games too and Also we Learnt how to complete tasks well in time given a short Due date .